-there is no spontaneous CP violation in this vacuum. \item The vacua C-N-4b and C-N-4c are related by a permutation of the Higgs fields, satisfy $v_1^2 + v_2^2 = \frac{v^2_{w}}{2}$, and completely break $D_5$.
+There is no spontaneous CP violation in this vacuum. \item The vacua C-N-4b and C-N-4c are related by a permutation of the Higgs fields, satisfy $v_1^2 + v_2^2 = \frac{v^2_{w}}{2}$, and completely break $D_5$.
 They can be seen as special cases of C-N-4a where some of the moduli $|v_i|$ become equal.
-Since there exists a matrix $U$ (given in Eq.~(\ref{cpvu})) that satisfies Eq.~(\ref{cpv}), CP is also not spontaneously violated in these vacua. \item Vacuum C-N-4d can also be seen as a special case of C-N-4a where some of the moduli $|v_i|$ become equal, but it actually has only two constraints on the potential parameters.
-It is related to C-N-2 by a permutation of the Higgs fields, and they have almost the same constraints.
-To emphasize that it can be obtained from C-N-4a and to distinguish it from C-N-2, the notation of this vacuum does not follow the number of constraints.
+Since there exists a matrix $U$ (given in Eq.~(\ref{cpvu})) that satisfies Eq.~(\ref{cpv}), CP is not spontaneously violated in these vacua either. \item Vacuum C-N-4d can also be seen as a special case of C-N-4a where some of the moduli $|v_i|$ become equal, but it actually has only two constraints on the potential parameters.
+It is related to C-N-2 by a permutation of the Higgs fields, and the two vacua impose almost the same constraints.
+To emphasize that it can be obtained from C-N-4a and to distinguish it from C-N-2, the notation of this vacuum does not reflect the number of constraints.
 C-N-4d can be analyzed by reasoning analogous to that for C-N-2.
-Due to the existence of two matrices $U$ (give in Eq.~(\ref{cpvu})) and $U'$ that satisfy the constraints of Eq.~(\ref{cpv}), namely
+Due to the existence of two matrices $U$ (given in Eq.~(\ref{cpvu})) and $U'$ that satisfy Eq.~(\ref{cpv}), namely

-and since either one alone suffices to preclude spontaneous CP violation, there is no spontaneous CP violation in this vacuum.
-Where $U'$ is also a symmetry of the potential.
+Since either one alone suffices to preclude spontaneous CP violation, there is no spontaneous CP violation in this vacuum.
+Moreover, $U'$ is also a symmetry of the potential.